Loading figure…

 Referred to the Subcommittee on Health.

-Why: Sponsoring a bill to remove Senate confirmation for the CDC Director undermines the stated support for public health oversight and access, suggesting a move away from accountability in health leadership.
+Why: Sponsoring a bill that removes Senate confirmation for the CDC Director undermines the stated support for government authority in public health, as it could weaken accountability and oversight in public health measures.

 View source →Most are procedural sponsorships or actions on issues where this figure hasn't publicly stated a position.
 Highest-signal entries shown first.